Chicago Union Station Needs a New Entrance at Van Buren Street

 Lack of funding

-The current grant does not include funding for an entrance, because Amtrak didn’t envision one during the design process.
-The lack of funding is not a dead end—it’s a symptom of under-ambition.
-Now that the opportunity has come into focus, the solution is straightforward: The City and State must work with FRA to amend the grant.
+A $43 million federal grant to repurposing the mail platform does not include funding for an entrance, because Amtrak didn’t envision one during the design process.
+The lack of funding is not a dead end — it’s a symptom of under-ambition.
+Now that the opportunity has come into focus, the solution is straightforward: The city and state should work with the Federal Railroad Administration to amend the grant.
 Great projects evolve—this one must.

-Of course, this solution will require close cooperation with the current ownership of the Old Post Office.
-Its historic lobby has undergone a beautiful restoration—a sibling to Union Station’s Great Hall.
+Of course, this solution will require cooperation with the current ownership of the Old Post Office.
+Its historic lobby has undergone a beautiful restoration — a sibling to Union Station’s Great Hall.

-And, as with the entire CUS project, strong and resourceful political support will be required to see it through.
+And, as with the entire Chicago Union Station project, strong and resourceful political support will be required to see it through.

 The plaza on the east side of the Old Post Office may have enough room for a direct entrance to the Mail Platform.

-The plaza next to the new platform may be a way to create a direct entrance.
+The plaza above the mail platform may be a place to create a direct entrance.
 It should be the minimum acceptable solution.

-Amtrak is moving forward with a plan that is not driven by a vision.
-We are in this position because Illinois does not have a long-range, integrated rail plan.
-Nor does it have a funding stream to implement such a plan.
+Amtrak is following a plan that is not guided by a vision.
+We are in this position because Illinois does not have a long-range, integrated rail plan, nor does it have a funding stream to implement such a plan.

 Help us build support for an Illinois Integrated Network Plan so that we can make the most of every opportunity.